Supramabhujel/R_Data_Analysis_Project/README.md

 To reproduce the analysis:

 1. Clone this repository to your local machine.
-2. Open the "Analysis.Rmd" file in RStudio or any R Markdown editor.
+2. Open the "Statistical Analysis.Rmd" file in RStudio or any R Markdown editor.
 3. Run the code chunks sequentially to reproduce the analysis.
 4. Feel free to modify the code or add your own analysis as needed.